dotansimha/angularjs-dropdown-multiselect/README.md

 3. Include the module in angular (i.e. in `app.js`) - `angularjs-dropdown-multiselect`

+## Contributing
+Issues and PR's are much appreciated.
+We're currently working on reducing them.
+When you create a new PR please make it against the fix branch instead of master.

 ## Usage and Documentation
 See the documentation and examples in the GitHub pages: http://dotansimha.github.io/angularjs-dropdown-multiselect/